ReneOlsthoorn/Ground/README.md

 variable is assigned to a variable in a different scope/function it would mess up the stack.
 The reference space is used by two linked lists in a function: the RefCount list and the TmpRefCount list.
 Why 2 lists?
 The function must keep track of the temporary memory that is allocated in the expressions, so it can be freed with ease.
 The RefCount list exists for values that are assigned to variables.
 Perhaps the lists can be merged, but then an extra property must be added which tells the code that the variable is temporary.
 My choice was to create separate lists.
 The reference counting system has an overhead during runtime.
-So, I agree with the "Beef language" that it's more ideal to have no Garbage Collection or Reference Counting.
+So, I agree with the creator of the "Beef language" that it's more ideal to have no Garbage Collection or Reference Counting.

 ### Details about the compiler
 There are several steps done before the generated .EXE file is executed: